kmshelley/Infastructure_Capstone/README.md

 	* New York City City Council districts
 	* New York City School districts

 Each set of data is stored in a separate Elasticsearch index.
 Locational fields are mapped as Elasticsearch geo-shape point or polygon types for fast geospatial queries.
-For more information about Elasticsearch see section (XX).

 ### The Data Grid